oasisprotocol/oasis-sdk/docs/rofl/features/rest.md

 # `appd` REST API

-Each containerized ROFL app runs a special daemon (called `rofl-appd`) that exposes additional functions via a simple HTTP REST API.
+Each containerized app running in ROFL runs a special daemon (called `rofl-appd`) that exposes additional functions via a simple HTTP REST API.
 In order to make it easier to isolate access, the API is exposed via a UNIX socket located at `/run/rofl-appd.sock` which can be passed to containers via volumes.

 An example using the [short syntax for Compose volumes][compose-volumes]: